 “We’ve always been focusing on how our technology can add value across the whole marketing lifecycle of a mobile app.
 In the first half of 2019, our programmatic advertising products remained the pillars of our business, letting us develop multiple cloud-based platforms offering machine learning, distributed computing, and elastic cluster management.
 These not only empower our core business offering, but also give us the opportunity to further expand into new services.”

 We asked Mobvista to elaborate in more detail, and this is what we learned:

 1. Mobvista placed more inventory with fewer incentives

 More and more apps have been integrating Mobvista’s SDK, with over 11,000 apps now connected to their ad platform, from more than 2,400 apps developers using their partner network.

 So, what this means for Mobvista is that they’ve been able to offer their customers access to high-quality inventory at a large scale.
 Interestingly, however, they spent less of their programmatic revenue on incentives for new customers, which was reduced from 10.3% in the second half of 2018, to 7.5% in H1 2019.

 Mobvista has had a strong and established presence in APAC over the past few years, enabling the company to grow its network globally and focus more attention on new markets.
 The greatest area of growth seen was in EMEA, where their revenue more than doubled to $34.3 million USD – now reaching 15% of their revenue total revenue.

-We also found out that they’ve been partnering with different types of mobile app publishers, expanding their network from games, utilities, lifestyle, news, through to e-commerce, social media, and video.
+We also found out that they’ve been partnering with different types of mobile app publishers, expanding their network from games, utilities, lifestyle, and news, to e-commerce, social media, and video.
 Their strongest performing vertical is now gaming apps (no surprise there), overtaking social and content-based apps.
-Ultimately, having a wider network of integrated apps in different regions has had a profound effect on Mobvista’s business model.
+Ultimately, having a wider network of integrated apps in different regions has profoundly affected Mobvista’s business model.